sreela-gopi/Practical_Application_5_1/README.md

 ### **Project goal:**

 This assignment is to find out whether a customer will accept a restaurent coupon delivered to their phone while driving near the location.
-Perform an Exploratory Data ANalysis (EDA) to answer the question.
+Perform an Exploratory Data Analysis (EDA) to answer the question.

 ### **Problem Context:**